Coronavirus Covid-19: Can smartphones help NZ stop spread?

 Chen said the solution also gave users a sense of agency that was lacking from options that relied on harvesting cellphone network data.

-Instead, users actively participated in the system, knew that it was happening, and could feel they were contributing towards a solution.
+Instead, users actively participated in the system, knew that it was happening, and could feel they were contributing toward a solution.

-The Government only tracked consenting individuals who needed to be tracked, rather than tracking everyone.
+The Government only tracked consenting people who needed to be tracked, rather than tracking everyone.

-The design of this system showed that it is possible to achieve a similar outcome to tracking cellphone location data with fewer implications for privacy.
+The design of this system showed that it was possible to achieve a similar outcome to tracking cellphone location data with fewer implications for privacy.

 "Importantly, when a promising intervention meets an established human right, rather than charging ahead anyway, we should consider other ideas that might make the balance easier to find."